-Uganda is one of the fastest growing economies in Africa with sustained growth averaging 7.8 percent since 2000.
-Coupled with 2.9 percent growth in agriculture, Uganda is on target to meet the first Millennium Development Goal of halving poverty and hunger by 2015.
-However, Uganda still suffers from the hardships of widespread poverty and undernutrition.
+Uganda is one of the fastest growing economies in Africa with sustained growth averaging 7.8 percent through the early 2000s.
+However, over the past decade, the country witnessed more economic volatility and the growth in GDP slowed to an average of just about 5 percent.
+Despite progress in eradicating extreme poverty and hunger, many people still suffer from the hardships of widespread poverty and undernutrition.

 Uganda has nearly half the arable land in East Africa, abundant rainfall, and two growing seasons over much of the country.
 Agriculture contributes to more than 20 percent of GDP and 48 percent of exports.
 Processing local produce accounts for 40 percent of total manufacturing.
 Nonetheless, agricultural yields are significantly below potential and postharvest losses are high.
 Raising agricultural output and quality standards would not only pull millions out of poverty but also help improve nutrition.

 The Government of Uganda has demonstrated commitment to agricultural development, signing a Comprehensive Africa Agriculture Development Program compact in 2010.